Skip to main content

 • ETL_Type_JSON

-• After selection, check if the JSON format below matches the device's reported data format.
-The system will subscribe to and parse this JSON according to the MQTT server information.
-If the format does not match, device integration will fail, and you need to select/add an ETL converter (see 3.
-ETL Converter).
+• After selection, check the JSON format below to see if it matches the data format reported by your device.
+The system will subscribe and parse this JSON according to the MQTT Server information.
+If the format does not match, device access will fail, and you need to Select/Add an ETL Converter (see below Configure ETL Converter).

 • ETL_Converter_check

-In the left menu, click System Settings - ETL Converter to view the existing ETL converters in the system.
-Click the Add button to add a new ETL converter.
+Click System Settings - ETL Converter in the left menu to view existing ETL Converters in the system.
+Click the Add button to add a new ETL Converter.

 ETL_Converter